Daniel J. Frey

 Justice delayed is justice denied.

-We have all seen the videos of the insurrection enacted against our capitol, our congress, our senate, and it's employees.
+We have all seen the videos of the insurrection enacted against our capitol, our congress, our senate, and its employees.

 They did this in the people's house.